aamks/aamks/README.md

 * collect workers results in a database
 * compile the 1300 results into distributions

-The master branch is by no means guaranteed to work - you better wait for a release.
+The master branch is by no means guaranteed to work, you better wait for a release.